-3 Subaru Outback Weaknesses That Are Hard to Ignore
+3 Subaru Outback Problems That Are Hard to Ignore

-The Subaru Outback isn’t the best with fuel economy, has average ride quality, and has a history with a specific engine problem.
+The Subaru Outback isn’t the best with fuel economy, has average ride quality, and has a history of engine problems.

-To embrace the Subaru Outback’s strengths, you must understand its weaknesses.
+To embrace the popular Subaru SUV’s strengths, you must understand its faults.

 Fuel economy has always been a weakness for Subaru, and the Outback is no outlier.